-Capgemini's international works council issued its opinion on 16 July 2019.
-Altran Technologies's central council (comité centrale) of the Company's economic and social unit (unité économique et social) (the "CCUES") and European works council also issued their opinion on the Offer on 2 August 2019 and 8 August 2019, respectively.
+Capgemini's international works council issued a favourable opinion on 16 July 2019.
+The central council of the economic and social unit (comité central de l'unité économique et social) (the "CC UES") issued a favourable opinion on the Offer on 2 August 2019 and the European works council of Altran Technologies issued a favourable opinion with reservations on the Offer on 8 August 2019.

-The favourable opinion of the CCUES is described in paragraph 5 below.
+The favourable opinion of the CC UES is described in paragraph 5 below.